 1. Parking of equipment between workdays for maintenance type projects:

-2. Reuse of Clean Hard Fill as described in .
-Prior to transferring Clean Hard Fill from the project, fully execute form and provide appropriate documentation to the Engineer as described for each reuse option.
+2. Reuse of Clean Hard Fill as described in CA-EW-20 (ODOT Beneficial Reuse Form).
+Prior to transferring Clean Hard Fill from the project, fully execute form CA-EW-20 and provide appropriate documentation to the Engineer as described for each reuse option.

 All areas proposed to be utilized by the Contractor outside the project construction limits and not described above shall be reviewed by environmental Contractor(s) that are prequalified by the Department for each environmental resource.
 Exception (1.) noted above only applies to projects with “maintenance” in the project description.
 Have the consultant(s) certify that the proposed site to be utilized for the Contractor will not impact: